What is the Natural Disaster Homestead Exemption (NDHE)?

 What is a natural disaster?

-Natural disaster means an occurrence of widespread or severe damage or loss of property resulting from any catastrophic cause including but not limited to fire, flood, earthquake, wind, storm, or extended period of severe inclement weather.
-In the case of a residential structure affected by flooding, the structure shall not be eligible for an exemption unless it is located within a local jurisdiction which is participating in the National Flood Insurance Program.
+National Flood Insurance Program.
 A proclamation of disaster by the President of the United States or the Governor of the State of Illinois is not a prerequisite to the classification of an occurrence as a natural disaster.

 When should I file?

-Your initial Form PTAX-327, Application for the Natural Disaster Homestead Exemption, must be filed with the chief county assessment office no later than July 1 of the first taxable year after the residential structure is rebuilt or the filing date set by your county.
+rebuilt or the filing date set by your county.
 The county’s due date to file this form is printed on the front of this application.
-You must continue to file Form PTAX-327 every year and meet the qualifications to continue to receive the NDHE.
-The chief county assessment office may require you to submit additional documentation as proof for this exemption.
+You must continue to file Form PTAX-327 every year and meet the qualifications to continue to